{user_name}

 Game “Space Egg”

-Place the hen (sensor marker) on the egg (color stripe) to “hatch” it.
+Place the hen (sensor marker) on the egg (color stripe) to “incubate” it.

 The player whose chick hatches first (red ➔ green) wins.